iLPdev/discMapper/README.md

 > acceptable behaviors and to promote high standards of professional
 > practice.
 It also provides a benchmark for self evaluation and acts as a
 > vehicle for better identity of the organization.

-We hope that our community group acts according to these guidelines, and that participants hold each other to these high standards.
-If you have any questions or are worried that the code isn't being followed, please contact the owner of the repository. -->
+The expectation is that our community group acts according to these guidelines, and that participants hold each other to these high standards.
+If you have any questions or are worried that the code isn't being followed, please contact the [maintainer](#maintainer) of this repository.

 ### Contributors